flapperleenie/flapperleenie.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm Eileen, and I care about usable security.
+👋 I'm Eileen, and I care about usable security.
 I work for [Simply Secure](https://simplysecure.org/) as a program associate, where I help others think about designing for privacy, security, and transparency.
 I like breaking things down, juggling ideas, and writing up my thoughts in flow charts.
 I believe that openness matters.

-Previously, I was part of the team behind [Code for Germany](https://codefor.de/) and [Prototype Fund](https://prototypefund.de/).
+Previously, I was part of the team behind [Code for Germany](https://codefor.de/) and the [Prototype Fund](https://prototypefund.de/).
 We explored ways to make a difference with technology, both through community organising and funding for open source projects.
 My focus was on communication and content.

 I studied Philosophy at [Trinity College, Cambridge](http://www.trin.cam.ac.uk/) and Logic at the [Institute for Logic, Language and Computation](http://www.illc.uva.nl/) in Amsterdam.
 I contribute to the [Open Logic Project](http://openlogicproject.org/).